 The school was opened in September 1999.
 Internally, it is modelled and equipped to deliver an education appropriate to the needs of all pupils.
 Every room has the capacity to connect to data or voice technologies and there are networking facilities throughout the school.
-The ICT resources available for the children to use include: interactive white boards in all teaching areas, wireless laptops, personal computers, colour printers, scanners,' digital cameras, digital video cameras, I-pads and the Internet.
-The school has its own Website and each class has its own e-mail address, PSPs and Netbooks and a selection of iPads and other hand held devices.
+The ICT resources available for the children to use include: interactive white boards in all teaching areas, wireless laptops, personal computers, colour printers, scanners, 'digital cameras, digital video cameras, iPads and the Internet.
+The school has its own Website and each class has its own e-mail address.